Lāčplēsis: Cultural impact

-It is known to be one of the most influential works of Latvian Culture.
+It is known to be one of the most influential works of Latvian culture.
 Interpretations of the story keep appearing frequently.

-Based on the story at the revolutionary context of the revolution of 1905 Rainis issued a symbolic play Uguns un Nakts (Fire and Night).
-There he focuses on the relationships of Lāčplēsis and Spīdola where Lāčplēsis is the symbol of strength and Spīdola the symbol of wisdom, beauty and change.
-While Spīdola is in love with Lāčplēsis he decides to stay with Laimdota the symbol of Latvia.
-Still after Lāčplēsis falls into Daugava during the battle Spīdola promises to follow him and help him in the battle, giving hope for Latvians for a soon freedom.
+Based on the story at the context of the 1905 Russian Revolution, Rainis issued a symbolic play Uguns un Nakts (Fire and Night).
+There, he focuses on the relationships of Lāčplēsis and Spīdola, where Lāčplēsis is the symbol of strength and Spīdola the symbol of wisdom, beauty and change.
+While Spīdola is in love with Lāčplēsis, he decides to stay with Laimdota.
+Still, after Lāčplēsis falls into the Daugava during the battle, Spīdola promises to follow him and help him in the battle, giving hope for Latvian freedom.

-During the Latvian war of independence the battles between Latvian and German troops under the command of Bermondt-Avalov were compared with the battle between Lāčplēsis and the Black knight.
-The decisive victory of Latvians happened on November 11th next to the River Daugava where it was promised in the epic and ever since it is called the day of the Bear Slayer.
-1930 a movie named Lāčplēsis was made which is called to be the first big Latvian movie.
-It draws parallels between mythical world of Lāčplēsis and the Latvian war of independence.
+During the Latvian War of Independence, the battles between Latvian and German troops under the command of Bermondt-Avalov were compared with the battle between Lāčplēsis and the Black Knight.
+The decisive victory of Latvians happened on November 11 next to the Daugava where it was promised in the epic, and ever since, it is called the day of the Bear Slayer.
+In 1930, a movie named Lāčplēsis was made.

 The play Uguns and Nakts was frequently played during the Soviet occupation.
 Unlike the Soviet propaganda had intended it to show the battle between Latvians and Germans, the Latvian society started to identify the Crusaders with the Soviets.
-On 1988 the rock opera Lāčplēsis was performed more than 40 times, becoming one of the turning point of the 3rd Latvian National Awakening.
+In 1988, the rock opera Lāčplēsis was performed more than 40 times, becoming one of the turning point of the 3rd Latvian National Awakening.
 Using the mythological narrative it depicted the occupation of Latvia, work of KGB, russification, the destruction of Christianity in Latvia etc. A memorable moment in the rock opera happened on the bewitched island where Lāčplēsis turned people who had turned into rock back into human flesh.
 Many saw this as a moment where people were wakened up from the Soviet sleep they were placed by the Soviet regime.
 A big emphasis in the rock opera was put on the ears of Lāčplēsis, in the final Lāčplēsis sings to the Latvians to call for him, he still has language and a word, but call for him even louder.